 In 2017 the charity was World Land Trust.
 It is an international conservation charity that protects the world’s most biologically significant and threatened habitats acre by acre.
 Through a network of partner organisations around the world, WLT funds the creation of reserves and provides permanent protection for habitats and wildlife.

 Below are examples of the CSR activities of our members.
-If you are a BMRA members and would like to feature your CSR activity on this page, get in touch.
+If you are a BMRA member and would like to feature your CSR activity on this page, get in touch.

 Here are just a few examples: